jc141x/jc141-bash/setup/readme.md

 <h1>jc141 setup guide</h1>

+- Your system requires vulkan support to play a majority of our releases.
+Native ones are mostly playable without vulkan support.

 ### not supported
    - NTFS, because the very different attrs system.
    - LTS distros (Ubuntu LTS, Mint, etc.), because outdated dependencies are hard to support.